-Things were going along just fine, with quarter horses running, and the McChump Party betting on them, sometimes even winning, and the "Dirtiest Car in the Parking Lot" competition came and went on schedule, until suddenly one of those animated "race" type commercials came up on the jumbotron.
-You know the type of thing I am talking about - those commercials for some sponsor where three animated pizza characters fly though the air over the city of Chicago in a race to home plate at Comiskey Park, and the crowd goes wild cheering for Sausage, Cheese (a born loser), or my favorite Pepperoni, or maybe three animated bottles of some bottled water named, oh for instance, L'il Thirsty, Alan Aqua, and Anita Quencher, race down a river on innertubes to the finish line, encountering many pitfalls and lead changes along the way, and L'il Thirsty always gets in that one whirlpool though you'd think after he'd been down that river every single night of the White Sox season for the past four years he might start getting some clue the damn thing was coming up but he never does and always paddles right into it.
-Anyhow, these races are very popular with fans.
-Really.
+Things were going along just fine, with quarter horses running, and the McChump Party betting on them, sometimes even winning, and the "Dirtiest Car in the Parking Lot" competition came and went on schedule, until suddenly the orderly and unventful flow of a night the horse races was interrupted by one of those animated "race" type commercials came up on the jumbotron.
+You know the type of thing I am talking about - those commercials for some sponsor where three animated pizza characters fly though the air over the city of Chicago in a race to home plate at Comiskey Park, and the crowd goes wild cheering for Sausage, Cheese (a born loser), or my favorite Pepperoni.
+Or maybe three animated bottles of some bottled water named, oh for instance, L'il Thirsty, Alan Aqua, and Anita Quencher, race down a river on innertubes to the finish line, encountering many pitfalls and lead changes along the way, and L'il Thirsty always gets stuck in that one whirlpool though you'd think after he'd been down that river every single night of the White Sox season for the past four years he might start grabbing a clue the damn thing was coming up but he never does and always paddles right into it.
+Anyhow, these jumbotron races are very popular with fans.
+Really they are.

 When the gate popped open, each bottle tipped forward and started spewing a stream of golden yellow beer from their longnecks and onto the backsides of the horses in an effort to propel the valiant steeds forward.
-Need I say that these golden yellow streams looked really obscene?
+Need I say that these golden yellow streams spewing from the longnecks onto the backsides of horses looked really obscene?
 Probably not.
 It was hilarious.

-I totally lost it in paroxyms of laughter, which somewhat dulled the pain of my jumbotron horse Michelob losing what was obviously a fixed event.
-It just had to be a recording of Michael Wrona - no one could announce something like that in real time with a straight face.
+I totally lost it then in paroxyms of laughter, which somewhat dulled the pain of my jumbotron horse Michelob losing what was obviously a fixed event.
+That just had to be a recording of Michael Wrona - no human could announce something like that in real time with a straight face.

 When you say Bud, you've said it all.
-Really.
+Really you have.